p2k3m/ResumeForge/README.md

 - `lambda:*`, `apigateway:*`, and `dynamodb:*` actions required by the SAM template.

 Limiting the policy to the specific stack resources is recommended for production environments.
 - **Job description scraping limitations:** The job description is retrieved with a simple HTTP GET request; dynamic or access-restricted pages may return empty or blocked content.
+When this occurs the API returns `JOB_DESCRIPTION_FETCH_FAILED` with `details.manualInputRequired = true` so the frontend can prompt the candidate to paste the full text manually.

 ## API Response
 The `/api/process-cv` endpoint returns JSON containing an array of generated files along with match statistics.
 All presigned d